 - When it came to how the union was run and its immigration stands, no American union or labor leader embraced undocumented immigrants and immigration reform earlier and more consistency than the UFW and Cesar Chavez.
 Hardly any U.S. Latino-led organization won more benefits and protections or provided more services for undocumented workers over the decades.

 —From its inception in 1962, the UFW always welcomed all workers into its ranks.

-—When the UFW signed its first table grape contracts in 1970, Cesar Chavez rejected calls from some national labor leaders to check the immigration status of grape workers in unionized vineyards.
+—When the UFW signed its first table grape contracts in 1970, Chavez rejected calls from some national labor leaders to check the immigration status of grape workers in unionized vineyards.

-—In 1973, decades before most labor organizations acted similarly, the UFW became one of the first unions to oppose the “employer sanction,” the federal law making it illegal for employers to hire undocumented workers.
+—In 1973, decades before most labor organizations acted similarly, the UFW was one of the first unions to oppose the “employer sanction,” the federal law making it illegal to hire the undocumented.

-—The UFW played a key role in fashioning the amnesty provisions of the 1986 federal immigration law that enabled 1 million farm workers to become legal residents.
+—The UFW played a key role working with growers in fashioning the amnesty provisions of the 1986 federal immigration reform law that let 1 million undocumented farm workers become legal residents.

-—The UFW has spent years working with the nation’s agricultural industry to create a stable workforce by allowing farm workers to adjust their status and have a path to citizenship.
-The agricultural provisions of the landmark 2013 comprehensive immigration reform bill that passed the U.S. Senate on a bipartisan vote would have let undocumented farm workers presently in this country earn the permanent legal right to stay by continuing to work in agriculture.
+—The UFW has spent years working with growers to create a stable workforce by allowing farm workers to adjust their immigration status and have a path to citizenship.
+On March 18, 2021, the U.S. House of Representatives passed the Farm Workforce Modernization Act on a bipartisan vote, including 30 Republicans.
+Negotiated by the UFW, the nation’s major grower associations and lawmakers from both parties, it would let undocumented farm workers and their family members in this country now earn the legal right to permanently stay by continuing to work in agriculture.